I dedicate this site to you who blazed this path before me:

 - I am a ‘student of the Shoah’.

 I was twice a whistle-blower.
-Each time, it involved my employer firing me as a transsexual in retaliation for my expose’ against them.
+Each time, it involved my employer firing me as a Transsexual in retaliation for my expose’ against them.
 I obtained resolution through both the Unemployment Insurance process and the legal system who each time determined these employers conducted ‘intolerable working conditions’.

 - (a) The first was where I worked as a federal employee (1977 – 1985).
-I was finishing my transition from male to female and I was experiencing my complete ‘male fail’.
+I was finishing my Transition from male to female and I was experiencing my complete ‘male fail’.
 My supervisor thought I was a female pretending to be employed as a male (my ‘Victor / Victoria’ era): ‘We can’t have that here’, she told me.
-I filed a whistle-blower action in my defence, that led to both the Secretary of Agriculture and the Chief of the Forest Service getting caught committing perjury during their sworn testimony to Congress, and ended with the agency’s retaliation against me as a transsexual.
+I filed a whistle-blower action in my defence, that led to both the Secretary of Agriculture and the Chief of the Forest Service getting caught committing perjury during their sworn testimony to Congress, and ended with the agency’s ultimate retaliation against me as a Transsexual.

 - (1) fire the supervisor and manager (‘not likely because they are management’, she told me) or

-- (2) fire me.
+- (2) fire me (their cowardly way out).

 - I occasionally devise ‘Edipictstorials’ as amusements (2010 – Present).
 I draw caricatures and write editorial commentary on politics and current events.
-I am not quite a news junkie, but, as ‘they’ say, you’re not surprised if you are paying attention.
+I am not quite a news junkie, but, as ‘They’ say, you’re not surprised if you are paying attention.
 I will post my musings for your dining and dancing pleasure.

 Life takes many trials and an abundance of errors.
 It is a learning process that does not cease.